 As a dormitory town, it’s a chosen place to live because of a more tranquil quality of life.
 Property prices are lower than, for example, in London, though that has to be balanced against the cost of commuting.

-A survey is a detailed inspection of your property by a highly-qualified and experienced surveyor – a HomeBuyer Report (link) ,though it is still normally 25-30 pages long, is less comprehensive than a Building Survey. (link) A Market Valuation (link) isn’t a survey at all, rather, a brief appraisal to determine value.
+A survey is a detailed inspection of your property by a highly-qualified and experienced building surveyor – a HomeBuyer Report though it is still normally 30-35 pages long, is less comprehensive than a Building Survey Report.
+A Market Valuation isn’t a survey at all, rather, a brief appraisal to determine value, which tells you very little.

-Our surveyor will spend a considerable time at the property you wish to purchase, inside and outside, in every room and the roof-space, and the gardens, and will then write a report which be an expert commentary on the building.
+Our building surveyor will spend a considerable time at the property you wish to purchase, looking inside and outside, in every room and the roof-space, checking party walls and the gardens.
+He will then write a report which will be an expert commentary on the building.
 It will alert you to structural problems like subsidence, walls likely to fall down or wet rot in the roof timbers.
 It will advise you about repairs needed such as roof replacement or rewiring.

 Make the most of our surveying expertise when you buy a house.
 You won’t regret it.